 Kate Hudson (Caroline Ellis), Gene Rowlands (Violet Devereaux), John Hurt (Ben Devereaux), Peter Sarsgaard (Luke Marshall), Joy Bryant (Jill Dupez), Maxine Barnett (Mama Cynthia), Fahnlohnee Harris (Hallie)

-The Skeleton Key feels like a clichéd outsider’s view of New Orleans and its culture – all swamps, moss-laden antebellum mansions, blues clubs, shops where fetishes are sold and voodoo beliefs are spoken of in hushed tones, where Black folk live in poverty and the ghosts of slavery and Southern aristocracy are still felt.
+The Skeleton Key feels like a clichéd outsider’s view of New Orleans and its culture – all swamps, moss-laden antebellum mansions, blues clubs, shops where fetishes are sold and voodoo beliefs are spoken of in hushed tones, where the African-American people of the area live in poverty and the ghosts of slavery and Southern aristocracy are still felt.
 It feels like Iain Softley has borrowed most of his images of the region from another much superior New Orleans voodoo film Angel Heart (1987).
 [For a film that offers a far more unclichéd and authentic depiction of the voodoo and culture of the region, one should see the excellent Eve’s Bayou (1997).]

 The rest is cliché horror movie theatrics and it is here that Iain Softley’s hand is pedestrian.
 The film is far too reliant on red herring jumps – storms, people unexpectedly stepping out into frame, ‘Help Me’ messages that are there one minute and gone the next – and contrived dramatics – people falling from rooftops, Kate Hudson’s race to get out of the attic but dropping the record as Gena Rowlands comes up the stairs.
 Softley occasionally gets some subtle effect with in particular the scene where Kate Hudson sprinkles the red dirt on her door stoop and tries to get Gena Rowlands to cross it.
 But by the time of the climax with predictable twists of allegiance, more storms, crashing mirrors and a crazed Gena Rowlands looking like she had stepped out of What Happened to Baby Jane?
 (1962), the film feels like Iain Softley has gone into histrionic overdrive with his piratic mimicry of horror film affect.